 SenNet will provide data and resources to the public that would otherwise be difficult to achieve through individual efforts, accelerating the ability of biomedical researchers to develop therapeutics that target cellular senescence and improve human health.

-- Technology Development and Application Projects: These projects will develop single cell technologies to identify, characterize, and modify senescent cells.
+- Technology Development and Application Projects: These projects will develop novel analytics and technologies to identify senescent cells in human tissues.

 - Consortium Organization and Data Coordinating Center: This center will serve as an organizational hub for the SenNet consortium.
 It will store, provide access to, and ensure interoperability and sustainability of the data used in the senescent cell atlases.

 Looking for the latest news and updates from the consortium?